TomF46/UntitledQuizApp/README.md

 -   Set up docker for your operating system, information can be found in the [Laravel installation documentation](https://laravel.com/docs/8.x/installation)

-### Quick Setup
+### Scripted setup

 If you are using the docker environment with sail you can use one of two quick set up `.sh` scripts.
 These run clean migrations, run one of two seeders depending on which is run and then configures keys for laravel passport.
 First however you must configure your `.env` file using the example `.env.example` in the root of the project.

-Run `setup.sh` to run migrations and seeder.
+You have a choose between running `sh setup.sh` or `sh advancedSetup.sh` to run migrations and seeder, the difference between these is explained below.
-The seeder creates the database with a single admin user and some basic tags, the default admin users username and password can be set in the `.env` file by editing the values for `ADMIN_EMAIL` & `ADMIN_PASSWORD`.
+- The `setup.sh` seeder creates the database with a single admin user and some basic tags, the default admin users username and password can be set in the `.env` file by editing the values for `ADMIN_EMAIL` & `ADMIN_PASSWORD`.
+- The `advancedSetup.sh` creates everything the setup.sh script creates but also adds a snapshot of the database with a number of users, quizzes, and interactions such as comments, scores, and challenges between these users.
+This allows you to quickly see how the operating website would look, and aid development by having a quantity of pre seeded data.

-### Advanced Setup
+### Manual Setup

 Note: If using own environment and not sail replace all instances of `sail` with `php`
 Steps: